Dual Diagnosis Treatment Princeton, IL

 • Residential substance abuse treatment

-• Teen rehab, dual diagnosis treatment and transitional-age young adults
+• Dual diagnosis treatment, transitional-age young adults and teen rehab

 Sinnissippi Centers Inc - 28.1 miles from Princeton, IL

-Sinnissippi Centers Inc is a dual diagnosis treatment center in Dixon, IL that offers treatment services for mental health and substance abuse disorders that include psychotic disorders as well as anorexia.
+Sinnissippi Centers Inc is a dual diagnosis treatment center in Dixon, Illinois that offers treatment for mental health and substance use disorders that include personality disorders as well as bulimia.

 Address: 325 Illinois Route 2, Dixon, IL 61021 in Lee County